Euro 2024: Spain eliminate hosts Germany after extra time – DW – 07/05/2024

 Germany threw caution to the wind after the goal, bringing on Niclas Füllkrug up front in addition to Kai Havertz.

 Havertz in particular had a pair of late chances to level the score.
-But a long-range lob drifted agonizingly over the crossbar and a late chance was denied with a sharp save from Unai Simon.
+But a long-range lob drifted agonizingly over the crossbar and a close-range shot was denied by a sharp save from Unai Simon.

 Florian Wirtz finally netted an equalizer in the 89th minute that was somewhat reminiscent of Olmo's finish.